Kent Monkman

 Kent Monkman, Salon Indien, 2006, installation with silent film theatre, part of Remix: New Modernities in a Post-Indian World, Art Gallery of Ontario, 2009.

-Kent Monkman (born 13 November 1965) is a First Nations artist of Cree ancestry.
-He is a member of the Fisher River nation situated in Manitoba's Interlake Region.
+Kent Monkman (born 13 November 1965) is a Cree First Nations painter.
+He is a citizen of the Fisher River Cree Nation in Manitoba's Interlake Region.
 Monkman lives and works between Toronto and New York City.

-He works in painting, film/video art, performance art and installation art.
+He works in painting, film/video art, performance art, and installation art.
 In the early 2000s, Monkman developed his two-spirit alter ego, Miss Chief Eagle Testickle.
 He has had many solo exhibitions at museums and galleries in Canada, the United States, and Europe.
 He has achieved international recognition for colourful and detailed works that combine genre conventions and recast historical narratives.

 Biography

-Monkman was born in St. Marys, Ontario and raised in Winnipeg, Manitoba.
+Monkman was born in St. Marys, Ontario, and raised in Winnipeg, Manitoba.
 He attended various Canadian and U.S. institutions, including the Banff Centre for Arts and Creativity, the Sundance Institute in Los Angeles, and the National Screen Institute.
 He graduated with a degree in Canadian art from Sheridan College in 1986.

 Monkman created sets and costumes for several Native Earth Performing Arts productions, including Lady of Silences (1993) by Floyd Favel and Diva Ojibway (1994) by Tina Mason.